r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 - **INT** clock mode: PLAY/STOP play and stop Reaktor rack.
 Only one play button is displayed that is mapped to Reaktor.

 - **EXT** CLock + **Ableton Link** : Two play buttons are displayed, the left one is for Reaktor and the right one is for Ableton.
-Manually do the midi mapping of the middle PLAY button to Ableton.
+Manually edit the midi mapping of the middle PLAY button to Ableton.
 Reaktor can play or stop independently of Ableton, but it is linked in beat, phase and tempo to the master clock of Ableton Link. **Note:** Ableton can start Reaktor play if the sync option is selected in the midi output ports settings.
 Reaktor does not have a modular block to control the start/stop control inside the rack when the EXT clock source is selected.
 In this case play/stop control works with a **[SPACE BAR]** message and requires to have the "focus" on the Reaktor window.
 A stream deck device would help the workflow.
 The **PLAY_SPACE** control in the script use OSC Connection 2 to send a keystroke SPACE message to TouchOSC Bridge host port 12101, which in turn is send to Reaktor window.

 <div align="center">